 Farley-Sullivan Funeral Home Wethersfield location

 Robert "Bob" Sullivan Sr. (1924-2005) is the former owner and operater of Farley-Sullivan Funeral Homes.
 He was a licensed Funeral Director for 55 years.
 Bob was very involved in the community as well as many organizations/clubs including the Irish American Home Society, BPOE #19, Knights of Columbus, The VFW and The Ancient Order of Hibernians.
-He was honored by the Hartford Fire Department Emerald Society as the Man of the Year in 1980, by the United Irish Societies as Man of the Year in 1981, the Wethersfield St. Patrick's Day Parade Committee Town Marshal in 19888, and The Friendly Sons of Saint Patrick's Man of the Year in 1991.
-Bob's children Bobby(1950-2013) Kevin, and Tom are all licensed funeral directors as well as his grandson(Tom's son) Brendan is in the business currently serving as a funeral apprentice.
+He was honored by the Hartford Fire Department Emerald Society as the Man of the Year in 1980, by the United Irish Societies as Man of the Year in 1981, the Wethersfield St. Patrick's Day Parade Committee Town Marshal in 1988, and The Friendly Sons of Saint Patrick's Man of the Year in 1991.
+Bob's children Bobby(1950-2013) Kevin, and Tom are all licensed funeral directors as well as his grandson, Tom's son, Brendan.